barbosaalexandre/alexandrebarbosa/_pages/home.md

   cta_label: "<i class='fas fa-download'></i> About me"
   cta_url: "/about/"
   caption:
-excerpt: 'Vitor is a researcher and human passionate for the nature and all living creatures.​<br />'
+excerpt: 'Alexandre is sangue bão.​<br />'
 ---

 I have been trying to release my research as open-source projects, open for external contributions and suggestions.

-Some general ideas that have been spread are:
+My purpose:

-* Promote the evolution to distributed systems;
+* Promote a sustainable digital transformation;
-* Promote social and software freedom;
+* Promote interdisciplinary research and application;

 <!---